silentjames/WoD-charsheets-for-Obsidian/README.md

 - you can now set "10" property value as well, not "X";
 - The “Bloodpool” area will add new lines of squares if there are more blood than 10, 20, etc, up to 40 as max;

-Almost all the things I mentioned could be done manually (except clan image, I suppose), so the script just automates some stuff.
+Almost all the things I mentioned could be done manually (except clan\tribe image, I suppose), so the script just automates some stuff.

 > To run the script, you’ll need [Obsidian Dataview](https://github.com/blacksmithgu/obsidian-dataview) plugin.